Obsessive-Compulsive Disorder Diagnosis and Treatment

 Learn about the details, causes, symptoms, and treatment options for obsessive-compulsive disorder.

 The information presented on this page is an overview of the average evaluation of obsessive-compulsive disorder and is offered here as a resource.
 At J. Flowers Health Institute, our evaluations and treatment plans are customized and tailored to each individual’s needs.
 We specialize in providing a comprehensive team approach to your care.
-Our evaluations may include psychosocial testing, neurofeedback evaluations, and a medical evaluation for medication for help diagnosing your symptoms to provide the holistic care you deserve.
+Our evaluations may include psychosocial testing, neurological evaluations, and a medical evaluation for medication to help diagnose your symptoms to provide the holistic care you deserve.

 If you would like to learn more about J. Flowers Health Institute, please do not hesitate to reach out.